 To decide when to make this decision it may help to ask yourself “What would I want if I was in the same situation as my pet ?”

-However, if you are still unsure when the right time is to make this choice about euthanasia, our veterinarians are available to guide you in your decision.
+However, if you are still unsure about when it is the right time to make this choice about euthanasia, our veterinarians are available to guide you in your decision.
 When it comes to this decision your emotions and your mind may not be in alignment, as your feelings override your logic because of the deep bond you have with your pet.

 One tool that has helped many families is a “Quality of Life Assessment Tool” which helps you to be more objective reaching the decision that euthanasia is the best outcome for your pet.
-This link may help you make that choice
+Here are a few online resources that may help you make that decision:

 Doing these assessments regularly, every day or every few days will help you know when the time is right.